melissakendall/melissakendall.github.io/_posts/2022-08-27-how-i-got-my-agent.md

 botm: "/59548869-_sy475_.jpg"
 ---

 This is the story of how I got my literary agent for my adult historical romance novel, Companion to the Count.
-Next month I'll share the query letter, Twitter pitches, and querying stats for Companion to the Count.

 This is a long story, so I've tried to break it up with GIFs and headings.